 - No grade lower than C in other courses can be counted toward the degree.

-- A substandard grade must be remediated in order to be included in the degree requirement.
-Substandard performance will be handled according to the College’s Academic and Professional Standards Policies and Procedures Manual.
+- A substandard grade must be remediated to be included in the degree requirement.
+The substandard performance will be handled according to the College’s Academic and Professional Standards Policies and Procedures Manual.

 Master of Education in Visual Function in Learning